 Made of solid wood

 This bar cart is set to service any festivity.
 Made with premium acacia hardwood, it has a chic, rustic appeal and plenty of storage for all of your essentials.
 The four matching wheels are a nice touch; they're finished with natural hardwood covers.

 Fill the lower part of the cart with your favorite wine and spirits—it even has four holders to keep bottles from tipping.
 On the top half is a removable tray top, perfect for storing glassware, an ice bucket, and other accessories.
 You could also use it as a prep space for mixing cocktails.

 The removable serving tray can be used for doling out snacks, plus, if something spills, you can pop it out and give it a rinse before stains set in.
 The wide handle and caster-finished wheels make it easy to roll this bar cart wherever necessary.

-Best Collapsible: Cosco Outdoor Living Folding Serving Cart
+Best Budget: Cosco Outdoor Living Folding Serving Cart